spicata/mint-fresh-notes/_notes/Gannon Lazy Lessons.md

     - The numbers in the nth row relate to the coefficients of an expansion of (a+b)^n.
 E.g. (a+b)^2 = 1a^2 + 2ab + 1b^2.
 - Try expanding (2x-4y)^4
 - Classwork/homework is q1a, c, e, and g.
 Then do p.364 and 365.

+## 8th of February, 2023

+- We did probability.
+Do exercises 9A, 9B, and 9C (every second question) for homework
+- Investigation coming out Friday